Starwarsfan2099/starwarsfan2099.github.io/_posts/2022-06-07-cellebirte-ctf-beth.md

 ![Location](https://starwarsfan2099.github.io/public/2022-06-05/32_2.JPG){:.shadow}
 {: refdef}

 Popping the location coordinates into Google Earth reveals she was in `New York` when she made the call to Marsha.
+{:.success}

 ### Question 33 – 10pts